What are Support Escalations in Software?

 Knowledge Graphs

 Comprehensive understanding of how code works, how it changes, and how issues manifest.
-PlayerZero's Semantic Graphs maps your entire system so support and engineering share the same context.
+PlayerZero's Context Graphs maps your entire system so support and engineering share the same context.

 Intelligent Triage